stromhalm/docker-kubernetes/README.md

 For image building and deployment of docker images

-This image is connected to Docker Hub and automatically build each time the master branch has changes.
+This image is connected to Docker Hub and automatically build each time the master branch changes.

 Usage: